Entropy-Wasserstein regularization, defective local concentration and a cutoff criterion beyond non-negative curvature: Introduction

 \section{Introduction}

-Let $(\Omega,\dist)$ be a Polish space equipped with its Borel $\sigma$-algebra and consider a Markov chain $(X_k)_k$ taking values in $\Omega$.
+Let $(\Omega,\dist)$ be a Polish space equipped with its Borel $\sigma$-algebra and consider a Markov process $(X_k)_k$ (either in discrete or continuous time) taking values in $\Omega$.
 Understanding the evolution and ergodicity properties of this process, in a broad sense, is a fundamental problem, which has motivated the development of a variety of different techniques, often drawing inspiration from different fields and thus creating fascinating connections.